rahulputhukkot/Serial-Port-Emulator/Readme.md

 ## 1. Setup virtual ports using tty0tty

-Use the steps mentioned in [tty0tty readme](https://github.com/lcgamboa/tty0tty) and setup tty0tty This would open up virtual ports
+Use the steps mentioned in [tty0tty readme](https://github.com/lcgamboa/tty0tty) and setup tty0tty.
+This would open up virtual ports as below:

 ```
 /dev/tnt0  <->  /dev/tnt1